 We found pictures of cars inside it and the people had plenty of room to move around.

 2. Garden Gear Portable Shed

-We have included this one near the end of our list as its a slightly cheaper option than some of the others on the list.
+We have included this portable garage as its a slightly cheaper option than some of the others on the list.
 It is not a car garage as such but its available in 3 sizes and we think the 8ft by 8ft model might suit some people who are only working on part of the car like the engine and do not have the size for a full-size garage.

 It would also suit those who want to work on a motorbike perfectly and it could also be somewhere to store your motorbike as well.

 The material is 200g polyethene which is PE-coated on both sides, rot-resistant and tear-resistant.
 It certainly is a well-built piece of kit.

 During our research, we found that people were very happy with this product.
 Most people liked how sturdy it was.